LGUG2Z/komorebi-for-mac/docs/example-configurations.md

 ### Granting Permissions

-The `quickstart` command will also prompt you to grant komorebi the permissions it requires to run, and will open the following System Settings tabs for you:
+The `quickstart` command will also prompt you to grant komorebi and the terminal emulator you are start komorebi with the permissions it requires to run, and will open the following System Settings tabs for you:

 * Settings -> Privacy & Security -> Accessibility
 * Settings -> Privacy & Security -> Screen & System Audio Recording